 I truly believe that we are more stressed now than we have ever been.
-Let's be honest it has been a rollercoaster of a ride over the past 21 months.
+Let's be honest it has been a rollercoaster of a ride since 2020!

 Like everyone during this time of the year, my “to do list” increases tenfold.
 Unsurprisingly, that level of stress can really wreak havoc with your sleep.

 Of course, worry isn’t the only reason you might find yourself awake in the wee small hours, and I would definitely recommend keeping a log of your sleep issues so you can help identify the cause.